Skip to main content

 • Neurotoxicity

-• Unituxin causes serious neurologic adverse reactions including severe neuropathic pain (nerve pain) and peripheral neuropathy (weakness, pain and/or numbness in hands, feet, legs or arms).
+• Unituxin causes serious neurologic adverse reactions including severe neuropathic pain and peripheral neuropathy.

 CONTRAINDICATIONS